KyberNetwork/widget-monitor-js/README.md

 #### SqLite schema

-If you use the default SqLite storage, a SqLite DB will be created with the following table schema.
+If you use the default SqLite storage, a SqLite table named `txs' will be created if not existed with the following table schema.
 ```
 hash: String,
 blockConfirm: Number,